|

-injection is now virtually the universal method of execution in the
+Lethal injection is the virtually the universal method of execution in

 State |